 |2025 Mar 01||16 days, one-way from Auckland to Benoa||Auckland||$2269|

 |2025 Mar 17||11 days, one-way from Benoa to Singapore||Benoa||$1889|

 Norwegian Sun Review

 Review of Norwegian Sun

-Launched in 2001, Norwegian Sun is the second Sky-class NCL ship, together with Norwegian Sky.
-NCL Sun is company's only liner operated with all-inclusive cruise deals (tickets prices inclusive of unlimited beverages, including alcohol).
+The 2001-built Norwegian Sun cruise ship is the second Sky-class NCL vessel, with sisterships Norwegian Sky and Costa Victoria (1996-2021).
+NCL Sun is currently the company's only liner operated with all-inclusive cruise deals (ticket prices are inclusive of unlimited beverages, including alcohol).

 History - construction and ownership